 Network (like a human person!)

-Alliterations are always cheesy – but in this case they can be helpful too.
-When in doubt, remember the 4 Ps of networking:
+When in doubt, remember the cheesy but catchy 4 Ps of networking:

 Prepared.
-Show that you care by doing your research on the school or company you’re talking to.
+Show that you care by doing your research on the company you’re talking to.

 Purposeful.
 Think about why you are networking and what questions you want answered.
 This will influence what you contribute and take away from an interaction.

-Pro tip: After Career Days, take the initiative in contacting the employer with a follow-up or thank you email – this leaves a great impression as well as a point of contact.
+Protip #3: After Career Days, take the initiative in contacting the employer with a follow-up or thank-you email.
+This leaves a great impression as well as a point of contact.
+Win-win.